-- There will be home tasks each week during the course to be submitted by next week's class.
-The home tasks will serve to develop practical skills on the learned material. - A brief quiz may be given in class to check the students' knowledge learned in the previous class. - There will be 3 lab assignments required to submit during the course on the assigned day.
-The lab assignments will test the student's ability to design, develop, and test a complete program from start to finish.
-Each lab assignment should include a detailed description of the problem and the expected outcome.
-The details will be defined in each lab assignment. - All students are required to work in teams on a course project.
+- There will be extensive home tasks each week during the course to be submitted by next week's class.
+These home tasks will serve to develop practical skills on the learned material. - A brief quiz may be given in class to check the students' knowledge learned in the previous class. - Students should complete lab assignments and submit the results at the due time, - All students are required to work in teams on a course project.
 Each team consists of 4-6 members depending on the overall class size.
 The teams will present their complete project to the class at the end of the semester in a group presentation that consists of three parts: (1) a complete written report, (2) a live project demo, and (3) a PowerPoint presentation with the problem statement, design ideas, major challenges, and results followed by the class discussion on the project.
 All team members should participate in the presentation by delivering a certain part of it.
 The team members absent in class at the time of their presentation will not pass the project assignment.